suyu-emu/suyu/README.md

 ## Support

 If you have any questions, don't hesitate to ask us in our [chat](https://chat.suyu.dev).
 We don't bite!
+For the latest news, we recommend the [Suyuzudatchi Discord](https://discord.gg/MVuzv7AMbr) which covers many topic relating to suyu and other projects

 ## License